mrlecko/macgyver_mud/ACTIVE_INFERENCE_ENHANCEMENTS.md

 - **Automatic episodic replay**: Episode traces are replayed into A/B updates post-run; `update_from_episode` supports bulk transition updates.
 - **Robust parallel scenario**: Added a richer room-escape domain with alarms, keys, noisy sensing, and more actions to stress deeper planning and stochastic handling without touching the original scenario.
 - **Critical protocols (FE-aware)**: Free-energy thresholds can trigger panic; critical-state monitor runs each step.
+- **Robust heuristic path (opt-in)**: Added `AgentRuntimeRobust` wrapper to keep the classic heuristic runtime intact while supporting the robust scenario skills (search_key/disable_alarm/jam/stealth try) under the `ENABLE_ROBUST_SCENARIO` flag.
+Runner now auto-selects it when enabled.
+- **Gated seeding utilities**: `scripts/apply_robust_seed.py` can be imported via `apply_robust_seed_to_session` to add the robust skills/observations without touching the base seed; includes key-found/search-failed observations.
+- **Scoring tweaks for robust mode**: Peek information gain is damped and window reward reduced when the robust flag is on, nudging the heuristic towards multi-step plans and away from spamming peek/window.
+- **Benchmark harness**: `experiments/benchmark_robust.py` runs side-by-side episodes for heuristic (robust wrapper) and Active Inference on the robust room model to report escape rate and average steps.

 ## Tests added
 - `tests/test_active_inference_runtime_learning.py`: Dirichlet update on A and locked/unlocked runs with stochastic sampling.